 A project corresponds to a folder or container for organizing your workflows.
 When you create or add workflow inside a project, all the configurations related to that workflow are also stored inside the project.
 Every tenant, by default, has a default project.
 The user can choose to create additional projects as per their requirements.

 A workflow is a connection between two or more web apps or services.
 Creating a workflow means defining the steps of a recurring task that you want to automate.
 For example, whenever a New Lead is created in Salesforce, create a New Task in Wunderlist.
+Go to Creating First Workflow to learn more about workflows and refer to our step-by-step instructions.

 A trigger is an event that starts a workflow.
 For example, if your workflow is Whenever a New Lead is created in Salesforce, create a New Card in Trello, the first part, that is, New lead in Salesforce is the trigger.
 A workflow can have only one trigger.